 Buying a home may be the biggest investment you make in your lifetime.
 Before you close, you'll want to know that no individual or entity has a lien or claim to the property.

 A title company ensures that your new property doesn't carry encumbrances and other legal obstacles.

 For a modest, one-time title insurance premium, you will receive continuous title insurance protection equal to the purchase price of the property or its current market value.

-The title company searches the property's title history.
-Through its research, the title company can almost always identify any title problems that may arise and have these problems cleared-up prior to closing.
+The title insurance company searches the title history of the property.
+Through its research, the title insurance company can almost always find any title problems that may arise and clear up these problems before you close on the property.

-Real Estate law is extraordinarily complex.
-Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
-Your title insurance owner's policy will describe the property and outline any recorded limitations on your ownership.
-It will also cover what the title insurance company is responsible for.
-Typically your title insurance will protect you in the following cases:
+Because Real Estate Law is so complex, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
+Your title insurance owner's policy will describe the property and outline the limitations on your ownership.
+It will also cover what the title company is responsible for.
+Title insurance usually covers:

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.